EDCD/EDMarketConnector/README.md

 You can also choose here what data to save (refer to the next section for details), whether to “Update” automatically on docking and/or with a hotkey, and whether to attach your Cmdr name or a [pseudo-anonymized](http://en.wikipedia.org/wiki/Pseudonymity) ID to the data.

-The first time that you hit “Update” you will be prompted to authenticate with a “verification code”, which you will shortly receive by email from Frontier.
+You will be prompted to authenticate with a “verification code”, which you will shortly receive by email from Frontier.
 Note that each “verification code” is one-time only - if you enter the code incorrectly or quit the app before authenticating you will need to wait for Frontier to send you a new code.